 Encourage Open Communication

-It doesn’t matter if your loved one is a recovering alcoholic or was addicted to drugs–you need to remove or limit all instances of potentially addictive substances.
-Don’t make it the center of any dinners or parties, and consider letting guests know if you desire to keep it alcohol-free this year.
+It does not matter if your loved one is a recovering alcoholic or was addicted to drugs — you need to remove or limit all instances of potentially addictive substances.
+Do not make it the center of any dinners or parties, and consider letting guests know if you desire to keep it alcohol-free this year.

 Limit Stressful Situations

-Since stress is a major trigger, limiting stressful situations is key.
+Since stress is a major trigger, limiting stressful situations is critical.
 Planning ahead will help avoid some stress, as will being flexible with timing and events.
 Try taking a more carefree approach to the holidays this year, and make time to indulge in relaxing activities together.
-And if you normally have a big party, consider a smaller family gathering this year.
+If you usually throw a big holiday bash, consider a smaller family gathering this year.

 Provide Opportunities to Connect

 Your loved one needs to have access to other people in their support system.
 Let them invite their sponsor (no one has to know who it is) or another friend in recovery to help them feel more comfortable.
 Remind them about meetings at an outpatient rehab center and even consider attending one with them.
-And invite them to events instead of assuming they won’t want to attend so they feel included.
+Make all efforts to make your loved one feel included in holiday festivities.
+Extend invites to events instead of assuming they will not want to attend, but make it easy to decline if they do not feel up to it.

 Practice Grace and Forgiveness

-Remember that addiction is not their fault; it’s a disease.
-Give them some grace during this time and help them find forgiveness in relation to how they’ve affected the family.
-Let them know you understand how they may feel and that it’s completely normal.
-And be sure not to jump to conclusions about their behavior or call them out, including making them the subject of jokes.
+Remember that addiction is not your loved one’s fault — it is a disease.
+Give them some grace during this time and help them find forgiveness concerning how they have affected the family.
+Let them know you understand how they may feel and that it is completely normal.
+Be sure not to jump to conclusions about their behavior or call them out, including making them the subject of jokes.

 Stay Aware

-Even though you aren’t going to jump to conclusions, you still need to watch for any potential signs of relapse.
-If you feel they are becoming more on edge, offer them some space or to take a walk.
-It’s important to let them feel how they feel and to know that they may not be in a great mood all the time.
+Even though you do not want to jump to conclusions, you still need to be mindful of potential signs of relapse.
+If you feel they are becoming more on edge, offer them some space or ask to go for a walk.
+It is important to let them feel how they feel and to know that they may not be in a great mood all the time.

-Call Westwind Recovery® today at 855.340.8832 to inquire about our recovery center, where we can help you or a loved one get on the path to recovery.
-We provide support through your entire recovery process with a special focus on your mental health.
+Call Westwind Recovery® today at 855.340.8832 to inquire about our recovery center in Los Angeles, where we can help you or a loved one get on the path to recovery.
+We provide support throughout your entire recovery process with a special focus on your mental health.
+We incorporate holistic therapies into our recovery programs along with evidence-based treatment so that you can heal inside and out.
+Let us offer you support for recovery during holidays, so you and your loved ones can focus on making new happy memories together.
+Call us today at 855.340.8832 whether you need recovery support for yourself or someone close to you.